SkoolNotes/Taproot/2020HIST201/KBUnitTwoEssayHux.md

 This concept, however, is incorrect.
 With free market trade, wealth can actully be *generated* {through trade}, and this {realization? property?} is what allowed free market systems to dominate.

+###### Thesis: Free market systems were unable to triumph do the common belief that trade was a zero sum game.